atomisthq/docs/docs/automations/prerequisites.md

 If you prefer to create the GitHub personal access token yourself, you can do so on your GitHub.com [new personal access token][new-token] page.
-Give the token a description name, like "My manually created Atomist token", and ensure _read:org_ scope is selected before clicking the "Generate token" button.
+Give the token a descriptive name, like "My manually created Atomist token", and ensure _read:org_ scope is selected before clicking the "Generate token" button.
 Copy the generated token.
 Finally, manually create your local Atomist configuration file.